 Today, in our frightening new millennium, people’s hearts are failing them for fear.
 Who of us doesn’t wonder if our world is running out of peace?
 In the privileged parts of the world, people are running out of meaningful relationships.
 Love is in short supply.
 Nothing seems to last.
 Folks are running out of purpose and meaning.
 Many people are depressed, overeating, and desperately searching for comfort and intimacy.
 And even those in the church are running out of energy and ideas about how to fulfill the great commission and reach our generation with the gospel.

-Surely it is time for a personal Pentecost in all our lives, time for the breath of God to come and bring life into deadness, joy into sorrow, peace into pain, power into weakness.
+Surely it is time for a personal Pentecost in all our lives; time for the breath of God to come and bring life into deadness, joy into sorrow, peace into pain, power into weakness.
 Now more than ever, we need the Holy Spirit in our lives and in our running-on-empty world.

 But once again, the pouring comes from the Spirit within us.
 It is God Himself who makes our hearts smile with confidence and hope.
 The Holy Spirit scatters His love all over the place, starting inside the believer, and then we find the love of God spilling out into the world.
 If you’re feeling empty, depleted, or out of steam, if you’re waiting for the wind, first cry to Him for help.